Coronavirus: children's dental services update

 - investigation of disorders of tooth eruption and loss.

-We work closely with other dental specialities and healthcare professionals in our multidisiplinary clinics.
-See the clinics page for more information.
+We work closely with other dental specialities and healthcare professionals in our children's dental clinics.